-Let's simplify the problem a bit by considering only 2 sequences, and establishing rules as if it were a game.
+Let's consider only 2 sequences, and establish "alignment" rules as if it were a game.

 - Rules: - You must remove all characters from both sequences - There are 3 possible moves at any point in the game. - Each move removes at least one character from one of the two given strings - Pressing [Match] removes one left-most character from both sequences - You get 1 point if the characters match, otherwise you get 0 points - Pressing [Del] removes the left-most character from the top sequence - You lose 1 point - Pressing [Ins] removes the left-most character from the bottom sequence - You lose 1 point - Your point total is allowed to go negative - Objective: Get the most points